Niseko is getting more and more international, and so many people from overseas come every year to work during the winter for the powder snow.

 Helping Dragon is working with Take One Otaru to help you purchase a car that fits your needs.

-They will be more than happy to follow up even after purchase with the things you need like accidents, maintenance and reselling of the car.
+They will be more than happy to follow up even after purchase with the things you need to do in case of accidents, maintenance and reselling of the car.

 Feel more than free to contact their facebook page!